Moldova–Ukraine relations

 Moldova–Ukraine relations are the bilateral/diplomatic/foreign relations between the sovereign states of Moldova and Ukraine.
 The Moldova–Ukraine border is 985 kilometers (612 miles).
-Ukrainians are the second largest ethnic group in Moldova after ethnic Moldovans.
+Ukrainians are the third largest ethnic group in Moldova, behind Moldovans and Romanians.
 Both countries were former republics of the Soviet Union and are also the poorest countries in Europe.
+Both countries have applied for membership to join the European Union in 2022.